-Resolution 9 renews and extends the Directors' authority to allot equity securities for cash without pre-emption rights applying in certain circumstances.
-This resolution would authorise the Directors, until the date falling 15 months after the date of the passing of the Resolution or, if earlier, the conclusion of the next Annual General Meeting of the Company, to issue Ordinary shares for cash without pre-emption rights applying by way of an offer to existing shareholders, or re-issuing shares out of Treasury up to a maximum of 24,949,210 Ordinary shares (representing approximately 10% of the Company's issued share capital as at the date of this report).
+Resolution 7 renews and extends the Directors' authority to allot equity securities for cash without pre-emption rights applying in certain circumstances.
+This resolution would authorise the Directors, until the date falling 15 months after the date of the passing of the Resolution or, if earlier, the conclusion of the next Annual General Meeting of the Company, to issue Ordinary shares for cash without pre-emption rights applying by way of an offer to existing shareholders, or re-issuing shares out of Treasury up to a maximum of 25,748,360 Ordinary shares (representing approximately 10% of the Company's issued share capital as at the date of this report).
 This power will be exercised only if, in the opinion of the Directors, it would be in the best interests of shareholders, as a whole.
-As with Resolution 8 the authority being sought under this resolution is in addition to that obtained at the General Meeting of the Company held on 12 December 2016.
+As with Resolution 6 the authority being sought under this resolution is in addition existing authorities.